Rock ramp fishway

 There are many rock ramp fishways across Queensland, mostly in the Burdekin, Fitzroy and Mackay-Whitsunday regions, but also the South East Queensland, Southern Gulf, Wet Tropics, Southern Queensland, Desert Channels, Cape York and Northern Gulf regions.
 Nearly all are constructed of rock (embedded by concrete), as opposed to prefabricated concrete blocks, and several operate in conjunction with a different type of fishway.
 For example, rock ramps with cone fishways (e.g. Seaforth and Jolimont creeks in the Mackay-Whitsunday region) and rock ramps with culverts (e.g. Kirknie Creek in the Burdekin region, Stoney Creek in the Fitzroy region and Leitchs Crossing on the South Pine River in South East Queensland), and a rock ramp with a mechanical and cone fishway on Cedar Grove in South East Queensland.

 One limitation of rock ramp fishways on weirs and dams is that they normally do not allow for low headwater levels (i.e. levels below full supply of the storage).

 Disclaimer: In addition to the standard disclaimer located at the bottom of the page, please note the Fishways (biopassage structures) disclaimer.

 Last updated: 10 May 2021

 This page should be cited as:

-Department of Environment and Science, Queensland (2021) Rock ramp fishway – Key considerations, WetlandInfo website, accessed 1 July 2022.
+Department of Environment, Science and Innovation, Queensland (2021) Rock ramp fishway – Key considerations, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/fish-passage/technologies/fishway-options/rock-ramp/key-considerations.html